yhuangsh/k8s/README.md

 # Kubernetes Experiments on Alibaba Cloud

-This project uses a serious of scripts to setup a 3-master, 3-worker Kubernetes cluster on Alibaba's Aliyun Cloud using 7 standard Aliyun ECS machines.
+This project uses a series of scripts to setup a 3-master-3-worker Kubernetes cluster on Alibaba's Aliyun Cloud using 7 standard Aliyun ECS instances.

 ## ECS resources used are: